 What is the Yield Curve?

-Learn more in CFI’s Free Fixed Income Fundamentals Course!
+Learn more about bonds in CFI’s Fixed Income Fundamentals Course!

 Types of Yield Curves

-Learn more in CFI’s Free Fixed Income Fundamentals Course!
+Learn more in CFI’s Fixed Income Fundamentals Course!

 A flat curve happens when all maturities have similar yields.
 This means that the yield of a 10-year bond is essentially the same as that of a 30-year bond.
 A flattening of the yield curve usually occurs when there is a transition between the normal yield curve and the inverted yield curve.

-A humped yield curve is when medium-term yields are greater than both the short-term yields and long-term yields.
+A humped yield curve occurs when medium-term yields are greater than both short-term yields and long-term yields.
 A humped curve is rare and typically indicates a slowing of economic growth.
-The Humped Yield Curve is quite rare and rarely occurs.

 1. Inflation